ihmeuw/vivarium_research/docs/source/gbd2019_models/causes/ihd/index.rst

 The primary input for the asymptomatic ischaemic heart disease following myocardial infarction model are 28-day survivors calculated from the excess mortality estimates for the myocardial infarction model.
 We included data for excess mortality and standardised mortality ratio to inform the estimates of survival after myocardial infarction.

 For angina, the data sources used include literature data, survey data, and U.S. claims data (but we did not include inpatient hospital data from any locations).
 All outpatient data were excluded as they were implausibly low for all locations when compared with literature and claims data.

+For heart failure, the data sources used include literature data, survey data, and administrative hospital and claims data.

 **Severity split inputs:**\